Nominet Terms and Conditions

 9. The dispute resolution service

-9.1 You agree to be bound by the DRS policy and procedure.
+9.1 You agree to be bound by the DRS policy.

 9.2 We (including in this case our directors, officers, staff of all types and any DRS expert) will not be liable to you or anyone else for anything done or not done in connection with any proceedings under the dispute resolution service, unless the act or lack of action is shown to have been in bad faith.